Meetzaveri/CustomFactorial-Algorithm/README.md

-# Javascript Algorithms
 # Beginner to Advanced Algorithm Practices
-Javascript algorithms for freecodecamp.
+Javascript algorithms as for development

 Thank You!